EeveeSnow/roguelike_public/README.md

 ## Not for sale

-This game is open source study project of 2 student programers
+This game is a open source project by 2 student programmers.

 ## Using assets